fboucquez/symbol-bootstrap/docs/supernode.md

 `symbol-bootstrap supernode`
 ============================

-It register the nodes in the supernode rewards program.
+It registers the nodes in the supernode rewards program by announcing the enrol transaction to the registration address.

 * [`symbol-bootstrap supernode`](#symbol-bootstrap-supernode)

 ## `symbol-bootstrap supernode`

-It register the nodes in the supernode rewards program.
+It registers the nodes in the supernode rewards program by announcing the enrol transaction to the registration address.

 ```
 USAGE